MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

+ When we load the config file the hyperparameters of the model is set to the values provided in the file.
+Hence one can easily see which parameters are used to train.
+However, when conducting experiments it is important to track which parameters are used.
+By ensuring commits between changes in config file we make sure that experiments are logged in the git commit history.
 In order to reproduce the experiments we included a seed in the configuration file.
+Hereby we ensure that the exact same results are obtained when training a model with a specific set of hyperparameters.
+Furthermore we created docker images, which ensures that our models can be run on all computers.
+By running multiple experiments in W&B we ensure that hyperparameters are kept in W&B.

 ### Question 14